mvysny/vaadin-kotlin-pwa/README.md

 ### Develop with pleasure

-You can download and install the Intellij IDEA Community Edition, then import this project into it.
+You can download and install the [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download), then import this project into it.
 Android Studio is based on Intellij IDEA Community, so you should feel immediately at home.

-To launch this app, just click on the right Gradle tab, then select `Tasks / gretty / appRun`.
+To launch your app, in Intellij just click on the rightmost Gradle tab, then select `Tasks / gretty / appRun`.
 Right-click on appRun and select Debug: the app will start soon in a Jetty server.
 Just open your browser and hit [http://localhost:8080](http://localhost:8080).

 The main meat of the UI is located in the [MainView.kt](src/main/kotlin/com/vaadin/pwademo/MainView.kt) - feel free to edit that file